Your voice, your breathing, your ability to swallow. These are all things you may take for granted — until you have a problem with one of them.

 - Pulsed KTP laser therapy for vocal cord lesions, especially vascular lesions, and hemorrhage

 Many of the above procedures are performed in the office: This helps keep you out of the hospital and allows for real-time assessment of issues that may be affecting your breathing, swallowing and/or voice.

-Experts in the program work collaboratively with a variety of specialists at Rush to bring you the comprehensive care needed to address these key functions of communication.
+Experts in the Voice, Airway and Swallowing Disorders Program work collaboratively with a variety of other specialists at Rush to bring you the comprehensive care needed to address these key functions of communication.

 We welcome patients seeking a second opinion.

 Part of the Voice, Airway and Swallowing Disorders Program, the Professional Voice Program at Rush offers comprehensive, world-class care for singers, actors, teachers, members of the clergy, politicians, public speakers, presenters and others whose careers depend on their voices.

 We welcome patients seeking second opinions.
 And if you have a problem with your voice that needs to be addressed more immediately because of an upcoming performance, audition or appearance, we offer same-day appointments.

 Our professional voice team comprises a fellowship-trained otolaryngologist and a speech-language pathologist with specialized training in voice disorders and therapy (also called a voice therapist).